Atomistic theory of twist-angle dependent intralayer and interlayer exciton properties in twisted bilayer materials: Results

 This evolution of the character of the intralayer exciton as function of twist angle is a consequence of the interplay between electron-hole interactions and the moiré potential: at large twist angles, the moiré potential is negligibly small and the exciton properties are determined by electron-hole interactions which only depend on the relative distance between electron and hole.
 At small twist angles, the moiré potential is large and determines the region where the exciton localizes.

-In order to demonstrate the importance of the moir\'e potential, we show the electron distribution for different positions of the hole is examined at a small twist angle, see Fig.~\ref{fig3}.
-In certain regions of the moir\'e unit cell, the exciton wavefunction is small, e.g. when the hole is located at the corner of the unit cell.
+In order to demonstrate the importance of the moir\'e potential, the electron distribution for different positions of the hole is examined at a small twist angle, see Fig.~\ref{fig4}.
+When the hole is fixed in certain regions of the moiré unit cell (e.g. at the corner of the unit cell), the exciton wavefunction is small in magnitude for all values of the electron coordinate.
 In general, we find that the electron ``follows'' the hole (i.e. the exciton has a Wannier-type character), but the shape of the distribution changes.
 In contrast to Naik and coworkers~\cite{Naikintralayer2022}, we do not observe the exciton corresponding to peak III to have significant intralayer charge-transfer character.
 This is likely a consequence of the smaller unit cell used in our calculations which gives rise to a weaker moir\'e potential, see SI, Sec.
-F~\cite{SI} for a comparison of the Kohn-Sham Kohn-Sham wavefunctions, where we show the electron and hole wavefunctions always have overlap at relevant stackings
+F~\cite{SI} for a comparison of the Kohn-Sham wavefunctions, where we show that the electron and hole wavefunctions always have overlap at relevant stackings.

-To understand the origin of the twist-angle dependent exciton properties in more detail, we analyze the atomic structure of the twisted bilayer and its electronic band structure, see Fig.~\ref{fig2}.
-We find that atomic relaxations play an important role at twist angles small than $2^\circ$.
+To understand the origin of the twist-angle dependent exciton properties in more detail, we analyze the atomic structure of the twisted bilayer and its electronic band structure, see Fig.~\ref{fig3}.
+We find that atomic relaxations play an important role at twist angles smaller than $2^\circ$.
 For example, we find that the size of the AA stacking regions shrinks by 4\% at a twist angle of 5.7$^\circ$ after atomic relaxations.
-However, at a twist angle of 1.3$^\circ$, the size of these regions shrinks by 50\%, see Figs.~\ref{fig2}(a) and (b).
+However, at a twist angle of 1.3$^\circ$, the size of these regions shrinks by 50\%, see Figs.~\ref{fig3}(a) and (b).
 See Methods for additional details on the estimation of the AA stacking area.